Who are the best Ruby on Rails experts on the Web? Who to follow? Where to find them? We did that research, so you don’t have to!

 Aaron Patterson is a Ruby on Rails developer at GitHub who runs a beautifully-named blog about Ruby Tender Love Making.
 He is also a well-recognized public speaker.
 Check out his great keynote from the RailsConf 2017 – one of the most influential conferences for Ruby on Rails experts.
 If he wasn’t coding in Ruby, he would make a pretty good stand-up comedian… 🙂

-This list would not be complete without David Heinemeier Hanssen – a creator of Ruby on Rails framework and Founder & CTO at Basecamp.
+This list would not be complete without David Heinemeier Hanssen – the creator of Ruby on Rails framework and Founder & CTO at Basecamp.
 He is also an author of two bestselling books: REWORK (on running a business) and REMOTE (on remote working).
 He is probably the most important figure among all the Ruby on Rails experts.

 Although he is now more focused on his racing career in the FIA World Endurance Championship, David occasionally gives talks on the topic of business and technology.
 That’s just one of the reasons to keep an eye on him on Twitter.

 Karol Galanciak is a Polish Ruby on Rails and Ember.js expert.
 He is still pretty active on his blog, where you can find many useful Ruby tricks.
 Karol is one of those great guys who believe in the power of open source and sharing the knowledge.
 You can download his book on writing tests in Amber for free from his site.

 This nice weblog curated by Mike Gunderloy covers Ruby on Rails and other software development-related issues.
 The daily dose of fresh links awaits for every Mike’s visitor.
 Come by for a double shot of high-quality newspresso!